 During Basic Sciences, the Dean of Basic Sciences must be consulted prior to applying for a LOA.
 During the Clinical Sciences, the Registrar's Office should be contacted prior to applying for a LOA.

-A LOA may be granted for a maximum of one semester (16 weeks) at a time.

-The application for a LOA is available for download in the Valid student portal. documentation supporting the need for a LOA must be submitted with the completed application (e.g., medical report, legal notice/documents).
+A LOA may be granted for a maximum of one semester (20 weeks) at a time.
+The application for a LOA is available for download from the school website.
+Valid documentation supporting the need for a LOA must be submitted with the completed application (e.g., medical report, legal notice/documents).
 The completed application for a LOA must be submitted to the Office of the Registrar at least 6 weeks prior to the start of the anticipated LOA.
 Failure to do so may result in denial of LOA.

-After the completion of the 5th semester, the student is expected to be inactive for some time until s/he has registered for and completed the USMLE Step 1.
+After the completion of the 5th semester the student is expected to be inactive for some time until s/he has registered for and completed the USMLE Step 1.
 No LOA will be required to be granted during this period.
 Billing will resume as per billing policy.

 The refund policy of the school will apply if a LOA is taken after the start of the semester.
 Please refer to the refund policy that can be found on the school website in the Tuition section.
-If a LOA is approved, the student should inform their respective professors.
+If a LOA is approved, it is advisable for the student to inform their respective professors.
 The student must report back for classes by the date indicated on the LOA application.